Jay White: Personal life

 On 6 May 2022, White married longtime girlfriend Savanna Price.
 He holds both New Zealand and Dutch citizenship, with his grandfather being born in the Netherlands.
 His training and temporary residence in the United Kingdom is attributed to his Dutch passport, which allowed him to travel in Europe extensively.
+White's interest in wrestling was sparked in 2011 when, at the age of 19, he won a contest held by a New Zealand radio station for a trip to WrestleMania XXVII in Atlanta, Georgia.